garrandall/popular-music-data/tracks/no-reply-at-all-genesis.md

 I'm on my guard - with all the exits sealed.

 Listen to me, you never listen to me,
-Ooh, and it seems there's no way out,
+Oh, and it seems there's no way out,
 I've been trying, but we cannot connect,
 And there's no reply at all,
 There's no reply at all,